-Pitching Restrictions 9U & 10U, Any pitcher may re-enter a game as a pitcher as long as they have not been removed by rule.
+Pitching Restrictions 9U & 10U, Only the starting pitcher may re-enter a game as a Pitcher once as long as they have not been removed by rule.
 75 Maximum Pitches per day Only pitches thrown to a batter count toward the pitch count.
-115 Maximum Pitches per tournament 11U & 12U, Any pitcher may re-enter a game as a pitcher as long as they have not been removed by rule.
+115 Maximum Pitches per tournament 11U & 12U, Only the starting pitcher may re-enter a game as a Pitcher once as long as they have not been removed by rule.
 85 Maximum Pitches per day Only pitches thrown to a batter count toward the pitch count.
-125 Maximum Pitches per tournament 13U,14U & 14/15, Any pitcher may re-enter a game as a pitcher as as they have not been removed by rule.
+125 Maximum Pitches per tournament 13U,14U & 14/15, Only the starting pitcher may re-enter a game as Pitcher once as long as they have not been removed by rule.
 95 Maximum Pitches per day Only pitches thrown to a batter count toward the pitch count.
 135 Maximum Pitches per tournament 15-U, High School Rules will apply.
 95 Maximum Pitches per day Only pitches thrown to a batter count toward the pitch count.
 135 Maximum Pitches per tournament For all ages: If a player reaches their number of allowed pitches during an at-bat, they may finish pitching to that batter but then must immediately be removed from the pitching position.
 Only pitches thrown to a batter count toward the pitch count.
-The coach for each team must sign the scorecard at the conclusion of the game, to verify the score of the game and also the pitch count for each pitcher.
+A coach for each team must sign the scorecard at the conclusion of the game, to verify the score of the game and the pitch count for each pitcher.